jweber30/SparkWriter/README.md

 A native GTK4/LibAdwaita application designed to be modular and lightweight.

+Looking for code reviews, security audits, and edge-case testing on the core generation logic.
+The code was heavily written by AI (various models) over two years as I learned industry standards and upped my Python skill.

 ## Document Status And Provenance

 This README is the practical usage and development guide.